run-x/opta/examples/nocodb/README.md

 * Run `opta apply -c nocodb-aws.yaml` on the config file
 * You will be prompted to approve changes a couple of times as opta will go through various stages.
 This is expected, just keep approving.

 That's it.
-Ghost is deployed on AWS.
+NocoDB is deployed on AWS.
 You can find the AWS load balancer URL to access the deployment by running `opta output` (looks for the field called `load_balancer_raw_dns`).

 **NOTE**: DNS and SSL/TLS is currently not set up.
 To get them to work, follow the next section.